DataDog/terraform-provider-datadog/docs/resources/dashboard.md

       - `query`: (Required) The query to use in the widget.
       - `summary_type` - (Optional) The monitor summary type to use.
 One of "monitors", "groups", or "combined".
 Defaults to "monitors".
       - `sort` - (Optional) The method to use to sort monitors.
 Example: "status,asc".
-      - `display_format` - (Optional") The display setting to use.
+      - `display_format` - (Optional) The display setting to use.
 One of "counts", "list", or "countsAndList".
-      - `color_preference` - (Optional") Whether to colorize text or background.
+      - `color_preference` - (Optional) Whether to colorize text or background.
 One of "text", "background".
-      - `hide_zero_counts` - (Optional") Boolean indicating whether to hide empty categories.
+      - `hide_zero_counts` - (Optional) Boolean indicating whether to hide empty categories.
       - `show_last_triggered` - (Optional) Boolean indicating whether to show when monitors/groups last triggered.
       - `title`: (Optional) The title of the widget.
       - `title_size`: (Optional) The size of the widget's title.
 Default is 16.